normvcr/NoClick/README.md

 ## Introduction
 NoClick allows the user to Drag, Left, Right and Double Click the mouse using only mouse movement -- no physical clicking is necessary.
 When the mouse stops moving, four *click panes* appear, corresponding to *Drag*, *Left*, *Right* and *DoubleClick*.
 When the mouse is placed into one of the click panes, the corresponding mouse action occurs where the mouse originally stopped.

+The document, **NoClickUserManual.pdf** details the usage of NoClcik.
 NoClick has been used on Linux and Windows.